MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 >[!NOTE]
 >**NEW**: To download the new public preview release: [SharePoint Migration Tool Public Preview V3.0.104.3](https://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)

+### SPMT Public Preview 3.1.111.1

+- Support for SharePoint Server 2010 site migration

-### SPMT V3.0.104.3 (Public Preview)
+### SPMT V3.1.110.1

 **New features**

-The following features were added to the SharePoint Migration Tool Public Preview V3.0.
+The following features were added to the SharePoint Migration Tool V3.0.

 |**Feature**|**Description**|
 |:-----|:-----|